Most people hope to be able to do what they want to do. We hope, and expect, to have rights and freedoms.

 When bushfires are imminent, the local authorities may order people to leave their homes and go to safe gathering points, or forbid people to use certain roads that might become impassable.
 Some people will opt to stay home to protect their property, or to use the prohibited road.
 This sometimes costs them their lives.

 Special restrictions and obligations are imposed in national and global circumstances such as wars, famine, and pandemics.
-These three things are very different from each other, but in each case, there will be people who expect to be not affected.
+These three situations are very different from each other, but in each case, there will be people who expect to be not affected.
 Such people often ignore the interim regulations.
 In the case of pandemics, with Covid-19, many people in many countries have strenuously resisted the requirements of wearing protective masks, keeping a specific distance from other people, and staying indoors except for reasons of necessity.
 Such people claim that these requirements deny them their “fundamental rights” or their “sovereign rights.
 But in cases of necessity, such supposed rights must submit to whatever has to be done.

 Kinds of rights and freedom